BlockEdenHQ/web-blockeden-home/blog/2023-04-19-introducing-suia.md

 Suia, developed by the Mynft team (creators of the first vote-to-earn web3 platform on the Flow blockchain), has a mature market and development experience, as well as a solid community foundation.
 Developing Suia on the SUI blockchain leverages the team's NFT expertise while filling the gap in POAP applications.

-With a well-developed product and clear roadmap, strong project collaboration, and community management capabilities, Suia has attracted over 6,000 participants on its first day of testing, despite the mainnet not yet being live.
+With a well-developed product and clear roadmap, strong project collaboration, and community management capabilities, Suia has attracted over 6,000 participants on its first day of testing.
 SUI World DAO will continue to monitor Suia's future collaborations and user growth as the SUI mainnet launches.